highbyte/dotnet-6502/tools/cloudflare/cors-download-proxy/README.md

 - Accepts `GET`, `HEAD`, and `OPTIONS` on one configured path.
 - Allows requests only from configured browser origins.
-- Allows downloads only from configured target hosts.
+- Allows downloads only from configured target hosts or host-and-path prefixes.
 - Follows redirects manually and re-validates each hop.
 - Supports an optional shared token via `?token=...` or `Authorization: Bearer ...`.
 - Applies first-version rate limiting inside the Worker.
 - Exposes a simple health document at `/healthz`.

+## Target allowlist

+`ALLOWED_TARGET_HOSTS` contains hosts that may be accessed at any path.
+Entries are exact hosts unless they use an explicit subdomain wildcard such as `*.archive.org`.

+`ALLOWED_TARGET_PATH_PREFIXES` contains more restricted `host/path` entries without a URL scheme.
+A rule such as `raw.githubusercontent.com/Oric-Software-Development-Kit/Oric-Software` allows that repository root and its descendants, but not another GitHub user, repository, or a similarly named path.
+The same rules are applied to every redirect target.

 ## Local development